December 5, 2025 · Workshop Management

 This improves coordination across the team.

-The Real Insight
+The Key Insight

-What they really want is:
+What they really need is:

-• better overview of the workshop
+• a clear overview of the workshop

 • clearer communication with customers